nikitampmaurya/nikita_ngs_internship/README.md

-Welcome to our Variant Calling Project
+Welcome to our NGS Project
 Completed under the guidance of Prof. Sreeram Peela and NyBerMann Bioinformatics Team Collaborate with Nayan Kasturi, Nimisha Singh and PrarthiKothari.
 Project Raw Data: